Russia Arrests Governor Over Murders, Sparking Party Fury - UrduPoint

 Furgal's detention comes ahead of regional elections in September and some analysts suggested it was a warning to opposition forces.

-Furgal was detained near his home as he prepared to leave for work, the governor's office said.
+Furgal was detained near his home as he prepared to leave for work, the governor's office said on his Instagram page.

 He later flew into Moscow under escort and was taken for questioning by investigators, Russian news agencies reported.

-Moscow's Basmanny district court may consider a request to approve his arrest on Friday, a court spokeswoman told AFP.
+A court was expected to approve his detention on Thursday or Friday.

+Furgal's arrest comes after Putin, who has been in power for two decades, this month oversaw a controversial constitutional vote that allows him to extend his grip on power after his fourth Kremlin term ends in 2024.

-Kremlin spokesman Dmitry Peskov said he would "abstain from any comment" on Furgal's performance as governor of the region, which borders China.
+Khabarovsk region had among the highest rates of opposition votes in the nationwide elections whose results the Kremlin has called a "triumph."
+Kremlin spokesman Dmitry Peskov said on Thursday he would "abstain from any comment" on Furgal's performance as governor of the region, which borders China.

 According to his official biography, Furgal, a former doctor, was a businessman from 1999 until taking office as a local lawmaker in 2005.